 There are so many reasons why we decided to start Roomily, but what motivates us the most is keeping our communities vibrant and viable.
 Like Landed, we’re dedicated to supporting those who support our communities.
 None of what we’re suggesting is new.
 In fact, having housemates and taking on lodgers is an age-old idea that we’re bringing into the 21st century with a technology platform that makes the process of finding a great match safer and easier than ever before.
 Beyond the matching, we want to offer services that will ensure the continued success of the match.
 If we achieve this, and significantly more people are willing to be housemates as a result, then we’ll be doing our part by making our current housing infrastructure work for everyone.

-The contents of this Q&A do not reflect the views of Landed, Inc. and are shared for educational purposes.
+The contents of this Q&A do not necessarily reflect the views of Landed, Inc. and are shared for educational purposes.
 To learn more about Roomily or contact Jill Lindenbaum, please visit www.goroomily.com.

 Interested in partnering with Landed at an upcoming event?